Resources

 1. Weakness: Periodic weakness in the face, legs, or arms can be a symptom of multiple sclerosis, myasthenia gravis, or hypokalemic periodic Paralysis.

-2. Stroke: A stroke, transient ischaemic attack, or mini attack can result in an abrupt loss of facial strength on one side.
+2. Stroke: stroke, transient ischaemic attack, or mini attack can result in an abrupt loss of facial strength on one side.
 Additionally, this may result in speech slurring or weak arms.

 3. Injuries: Paralysis may result from a severe brain or spinal cord injury.